Super Bowl V: Second quarter

-At the start of the second quarter, Morton was flagged for intentional grounding on third down while trying to avoid a sack by defensive tackle Billy Ray Smith, pushing the Cowboys back to the 22-yard line and forcing them to settle for Clark's 30-yard field goal, stretching the score to 6–0.
+At the start of the second quarter, Dallas now faced a third down.
+Morton was flagged for intentional grounding while trying to avoid a sack by defensive tackle Billy Ray Smith, pushing the Cowboys back to the 22-yard line and forcing them to settle for Clark's second field goal of the day, from 30 yards out, extending Dallas' lead to 6–0.

-On their next possession, the Colts offense got a break.
-After two straight incompletions to open the drive, Unitas uncorked a pass to wide receiver Eddie Hinton that was both high and behind the receiver.
-The ball ricocheted off Hinton's hands, was tipped by Cowboys cornerback Mel Renfro, then landed in the arms of tight end John Mackey, who sprinted 75 yards for a touchdown, the final one of Mackey's career.
-The Cowboys subsequently blocked kicker Jim O'Brien's extra point attempt to keep the score tied at 6–6, with O'Brien later saying that he was "awfully nervous" and hesitated a second too long before kicking it.
+On the next possession, Baltimore's offense caught a lucky break.
+After two straight incompletions to open the drive, Unitas threw a pass to wide receiver Eddie Hinton that was both high and behind the receiver.
+The ball ricocheted off Hinton's hands, was tipped by Cowboys cornerback Mel Renfro, then landed in the arms of tight end John Mackey, who sprinted 75 yards for a touchdown.
+The touchdown catch would be the final one of Mackey's career.
+Despite the break, the Cowboys subsequently blocked kicker Jim O'Brien's extra point attempt to keep the score tied at 6–6.
+O'Brien would later remark that he was "awfully nervous" and hesitated a second too long before kicking it.

-After the next three possessions ended in punts, Cowboys linebacker Lee Roy Jordan forced a fumble on Unitas, and defensive tackle Jethro Pugh recovered the loose ball at the Baltimore 28.
-Dallas capitalized on the turnover in three plays; Thomas rushed for 4 yards, then Morton completed a 17-yard pass to Reeves, followed by a 7-yard touchdown pass to Thomas to establish a 13–6 lead.
-The Colts reached the Cowboys' 37 on their next drive, but turned the ball over yet again, with Unitas unleashing a fluttering interception to Renfro while taking a fierce hit by defensive end George Andrie.
-Unitas was knocked out of the game permanently on the play with a rib injury and was replaced by Earl Morrall, who was widely blamed for the Colts' loss to the New York Jets in Super Bowl III.
-The Cowboys, starting from their own 15, were unable to score any points off the turnover.
-An offensive pass interference penalty on Hayes forced Dallas to punt.
+After the next three possessions ended in punts, Cowboys linebacker Lee Roy Jordan forced a Unitas fumble, and defensive tackle Jethro Pugh recovered the loose ball at the Baltimore 28-yard line.
+Dallas was able to capitalize on the turnover in three plays, capped off with a 7-yard touchdown pass from Morton to Thomas that gave Dallas the lead again, 13–6.

+Offensive miscues continued for the Colts on their next drive.
+Although Unitas led them to the Cowboys' 37-yard line, he threw a costly interception while taking a fierce hit by defensive end George Andrie.
+On this play, Unitas was knocked out of the game entirely with a rib injury, and was replaced by backup Earl Morrall, who was widely blamed for the Colts' loss to the New York Jets in Super Bowl III.

+Off the turnover, the Cowboys (starting from their own 15-yard line) were unable to score any points on the following drive.
+An offensive pass interference penalty on Hayes instead forced Dallas to punt.
 Starting from their own 48-yard line, the Colts offense, now led by Morrall, began to gain momentum.
 Morrall completed a 26-yard pass to Hinton, followed by a 21-yard pass to wide receiver Roy Jefferson.
 A personal foul penalty on Jordan put the ball on the Dallas 2-yard line with less than two minutes remaining in the half and giving Baltimore a chance to tie the game.
 However, the Cowboys defense stiffened.
-Colts running back Norm Bulaich was stuffed on three consecutive rushing attempts from inside the 2-yard line.
-The Colts elected to convert fourth down, but Morrall threw a pass intended for tight end Tom Mitchell that fell incomplete, turning the ball over on downs and maintaining Dallas' 13–6 lead to end the half.
+Colts running back Norm Bulaich was stopped on three consecutive rushing attempts from inside the 2-yard line.
+Facing a fourth down, the Colts elected to attempt a conversion, but Morrall threw a pass intended for tight end Tom Mitchell that fell incomplete, turning the ball over on downs and maintaining Dallas' 13–6 lead to end the half.